 - LLC owners want to sell the business off to someone else

 These are some of the common reasons why an LLC ownership gets transferred in Nebraska.
-Transferring LLC ownership requires a comprehensive operating agreement.
+Transferring LLC ownership requires a comprehensive LLC operating agreement in Nebraska.
 This is an internal document every LLC should have at the time of formation.

 The Role of Nebraska Operating Agreement in LLC Ownership Transfer